The Border Collie is a medium sized herding dog that grows to between 30 and 55 pounds as an adult.

 They are popularly used for agility and fly-ball training, as well as traditional sheepdog trials and obedience competitions.
 Their brilliant sense of smell also makes them great tracking dogs.

 However, due to this eagerness to learn and perform, Collies do not always make the best house pets.
-When bored they will have a tendency towards destructive behaviour such as chewing furniture and destroying your property.
+When bored they will have a tendency towards destructive behavior such as chewing furniture and destroying your property.

 They are best kept in an active household, where they can use their brains and their body on a regular basis.